mj-crabtree/unix-admin/logbooks/lab02.md

 Execute.

-37. *Which directory permission is necessary to run a shell-script located insede of it ? (a shell script is an ASCII code!)*
+37. *Which directory permission is necessary to run a shell-script located inside of it ? (a shell script is an ASCII code!)*

 It depends. `source myscript.sh` requires read permissions.
 In the instance of executing using `./myscript.sh` the kernel will abort execution after parsing a shebang `#!` if the user does not have execute permissions on that script.

 38. *Interpret the machine response to this command based on your knowledge about the permissions of the directory.
-Does the setting of 733 allow `ls` to be performed?*
+Does the setting of `733` allow `ls` to be performed?*

 The permissions granted to the directory means that user `student` cannot read the contents of `temp11`.